These Easter cake pops will be the talk of your party. So don't let this Easter pass without giving chocolate cake pops an Easter-theme upgrade!

 Nope I am not done here!

-Now isn’t cake pops the best way to use left over cake?
+Now isn't cake pops the best way to use left over cake or cupcakes?
+And how cute are these lil Easter cake pops!

 Not coz you were not going to have it no more!
 But because a new dessert recipe without much toil sounds so right!
 Okay, you get it.
 You just can't skip making cake pops!